May 13, 2024

 2. Segment your customer base by purchase history

-Another way to use customer data in a segmentation analysis is to segment your customer base by purchase history.
-This can help you identify your most valuable customers, set up a remarketing campaign, and use a lifecycle marketing approach to continue to keep repeat buyers.
+Another way to use customer data in a segmentation analysis is to segment your customer base by purchase history or action.
+This can help you identify your most valuable customers, set up remarketing campaigns, and use a lifecycle marketing approach to continue to keep repeat buyers.

 3. Use customer data to segment your target market by demographics

-Run better analyses with Simon Data CDP software
+Run better analyses with the Simon Data CDP

 Stay in the know!